med6ba/noor-al-houda/README.md

    ```
 3. Open `index.html` in your browser or use a local server.

-##

-## Usage

-Click on the theme switch button to toggle between dark and light modes.
-Navigate through the website to explore its features.

 ## Contributing
 If you would like to contribute:
 1. Fork the repository.